jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-23-simplex-algorithm-part-one.md

 Can you figure out what the other basic feasible solutions are?

 When considering the LP not in standard form, we will often have more constraints than variables (this is certainly not the same with standard form LPs!
-I initially was very confused because I didn't notice this).
+I was very confused initially because I didn't notice this).

-If you figured out the remaining basic feasible solutions, you might have noticed that they are the 'vertices' of the square.
+If you have figured out the remaining basic feasible solutions, you might have noticed that they are the 'vertices' of the square.

 __This is case for all LPs - the set of basic feasible solutions correspond to the set of vertices__.
 This is no coincidence - we can mathematically prove that the vertices and basic feasible solutions are equivalent.
 This is also why we talked about the geometric representation of LPs.

 In other words, in order to find the optimal solution to our LP we only need to examine the vertices of the polyhedron formed by the LP.

 And we need a systematic way to do that.
 Hence the existence of the Simplex algorithm.

-And before we move onto that, we need to discuss the standard form in a little more detail.
+Before we move onto that, we need to discuss the standard form in a little more detail.

 ## The Standard Form

-For the Simplex algorithm, we mainly work with the standard form of LPs.
+For the Simplex algorithm works with the standard form of LPs.

 The important thing here to be aware of is that the standard form LP is a linear system of equations.
 Hence having more than $n$ equations for $n$ variables is redundant at best (when one row is a linear combination of the other rows) and can lead to an overdetermined system with no solutions.